gustavonp/roo-recipes/content/recipe/nukis-pink-delight.md

 5. Bring the mixture into a large bowl or multiple portion bows and put in the fridge for 4 to 8 hours.

-> Suggestion: Serve drizzled with semi-dark chocolate syrup.
+<blockquote class="with-roo">Suggestion: Serve drizzled with semi-dark chocolate syrup.</blockquote>